Cultist Simulator: Plot

 The game lacks a central plot structure that the player follows.
-Instead the lore of the game is revealed through a variety of explorations to different ruins, reading of found books, and other methods.
-In order to accomplish this the player can learn to speak a variety of languages such as Latin or Sanskrit to help decode knowledge found.
+Instead, the lore of the game is revealed through a variety of explorations to different ruins, reading of found books, and other methods.
+In order to accomplish this, the player can learn to speak a variety of languages such as Latin or Sanskrit to help decode knowledge found.

-Moreover, as the story progresses the player will attract attention in the form of "Hunters", agents of the suppression bureau sent to find you, and "Rivals", other cult leaders looking to attain the same secrets and power as you.
-Part of your role in the game is to mitigate these two factions.
-If a player dies during a run, the game will reset often with the new player character investigating the mysterious death of the previous player character.
+During the course, the player is confronted by two factions, the "Hunters" of the Suppression Bureau, which hunt the player, and "Rivals", which are other cults hunting for the same secrets and power.
+The player will have to deal with both groups throughout the game.
+If the player character dies in a run, the game restarts and the new player character is likely to be investigating the conditions for the death of the previous player character.